 - Making negative remarks about the other parent in the child’s presence

-- Discouraging or preventing the child from spending time with the other parent
+- Discouraging or preventing the child from spending parenting time with the other parent

-- Falsely accusing the other parent of wrongdoing
+- Falsely accusing the other parent of wrongdoing, sometimes alleging child abuse without basis

-- Encouraging the child to take sides in disputes
+- Encouraging the child to take sides in disputes, impacting the family dynamic

 - Withholding important information about the child’s life from the other parent

-Parental alienation can have lasting effects on a child’s emotional and psychological development and their relationships with both parents.
+Parental alienation can have lasting effects on a child’s emotional and psychological development, their Child’s relationship with both parents, and the broader extended family.

 Recognising the Signs of Parental Alienation

-Identifying parental alienation early is crucial to minimising its effects and preserving a healthy relationship with both parents.
+Identifying parental alienation early is crucial to minimising its effects and preserving a healthy parent child relationship and the Child’s welfare.
+In some cases, recognising these signs can play a vital role in resolving child custody or child custody case disputes fairly.
 Common signs include:

-- Sudden Rejection of the Other Parent: A child who previously had a good relationship with one parent may suddenly become distant, hostile, or fearful without an obvious reason.
+- Sudden Rejection of the Other Parent: A child who previously had a good Child’s relationship with one parent may suddenly become distant, hostile, or fearful without an obvious reason, often leaving the rejected parent struggling for answers.

-- Using Language or Expressions Beyond the Child’s Age: Alienated children may use words, phrases, or accusations that reflect the alienating parent’s influence rather than the child’s own feelings.
+- Using Language or Expressions Beyond the Child’s Age: Alienated children may use words, phrases, or accusations that reflect the alienating parent’s influence rather than the child’s own feelings, showing clear signs of alienating behavior.

-- Unjustified Anger: Expressing strong anger or resentment toward one parent without a reasonable basis may be a sign of the other parent’s negative influence.
+- Unjustified Anger: Expressing strong anger or resentment toward one parent without a reasonable basis may point to manipulation and, in some cases, underlying family violence issues.

-- Denial of Past Positive Experiences: The child may suddenly deny or dismiss happy memories with the alienated parent, even though those experiences were meaningful.
+- Denial of Past Positive Experiences: The child may suddenly deny or dismiss happy memories with the alienated parent, even though those experiences were meaningful to their family dynamic.

-While these signs alone do not confirm parental alienation, they can indicate that legal intervention may be necessary to protect the child’s well-being.
+While these signs alone do not confirm parental alienation, they can indicate that legal intervention may be necessary through family dispute resolution to protect the child’s well-being.

 Legal Approach to Managing Parental Alienation

-Family law places a strong emphasis on the child’s best interests.
-Parental alienation is recognised as a form of emotional harm that can negatively impact the child’s relationships.
-When parental alienation is suspected, the Family Court may take measures to assess and resolve the situation.
+Australian family law places a strong emphasis on the Child’s welfare and best interests.
+Parental alienation syndrome is recognised as a form of emotional harm that can negatively impact the Child’s relationship with their parents and broader family member connections.
+When alienation is suspected, the Family Court may take measures to assess and resolve the situation under the Family Law Act.

 Legal approaches to address parental alienation include: